280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - To add support for the PMW3610 low power trackball sensor, badjeff's [zmk-pmw3610-driver](https://github.com/badjeff/zmk-pmw3610-driver), [ZMK Input Behavior Listener](https://github.com/badjeff/zmk-input-behavior-listener?tab=readme-ov-file), and [ZMK Split Peripheral Input Relay](https://github.com/badjeff/zmk-split-peripheral-input-relay) modules are included in the firmware.
 - eigatech's [zmk-configs](https://github.com/eigatech/zmk-config?tab=readme-ov-file) played a major role in getting badjeff's drivers and modules fully configured and are a great resource
 - A separate branch builds the Bluetooth/USB firmware using [inorichi's driver](https://github.com/inorichi/zmk-pmw3610-driver?tab=readme-ov-file) as an alternative to badjeff's driver.
-- [Petejohanson's individual work](https://github.com/petejohanson/zmk/blob/feat/pointers-move-scroll/docs/docs/behaviors/mouse-emulation.md) is also included in the build to allow mouse keys to function.
-This will be used until the main ZMK repo merges it.
+- Petejohanson's [pointers-move-scroll ZMK](https://github.com/petejohanson/zmk/blob/feat/pointers-move-scroll/docs/docs/behaviors/mouse-emulation.md) branch is used to build the firmware because it allows mouse keys and scrolling to function.
+This will be used until [2477](https://github.com/zmkfirmware/zmk/pull/2477) becomes stable or is merged with the main ZMK repo.

 ## Flashing the Firmware